Dict¶

 map_values(func: Callable[[V], T]) -> Dict[K, T]

-Return a Dict with values transformed by func.
+Return values transformed by func.

 Parameters: